BelT26/RedundancyCalculator/README.md

 ## Planning
-My first step was to set up the functions to calculate the individual elements that made up the redundancy payment A breakdown of how I approached the redundancy calculation can be found on the attached Excel spreadsheet.
+My first step was to set up the functions to calculate the individual elements that made up the redundancy payment.
+A breakdown of how I approached the redundancy calculation can be found on the attached Excel spreadsheet.

 ![Redundancy spreadsheet](https://github.com/BelT26/RedundancyCalculator/blob/main/assets/redundancy_spreadsheet.PNG)

 I then created a function to offer the user to submit an application by saving their details to a google sheets API.

 The HR functions were then put in place so that a member of HR could view, authorise or reject applications.

 The final step was to allow the user the possibility to view the status of their application by creating functions that access the information stored on the google worksheets.

 Links to the pdfs of flowcharts that show the logic that I followed when planning the programme are shown below: